flyteorg/flyte/docs/user_guide/advanced_composition/waiting_for_external_inputs.md

 +++ {"lines_to_next_cell": 0}

-# Waiting for External Inputs
+# Waiting for external inputs

 *New in Flyte 1.3.0*